R. Brandon Sprague

-This Southern Nevada firm has earned more than 100 design awards since its founding in 1986.
-Principal and President Rick Sellers, AIA, received the AIA Nevada Young Architect Citation in 1997 to honor his design contributions in the community.
-His highest profile projects – in public works, federal, commercial, retail, and healthcare – include the 660k-square-foot University of Phoenix Riverpoint Center and the Andre Agassi College Preparatory Academy.
-Principal Mike Del Gao serves as vice president.
+This Southern Nevada firm has earned more than 145 design awards since its founding in 1986.
+Through the years, it has completed projects for public works, federal, commercial, retail, and healthcare sectors and has received numerous NAIOP Merit Awards for office additions in the Las Vegas metro area.
+Principal and President Rick Sellers, AIA is also accomplished with various recognition.
+Back in 1997, Sellers received the AIA Nevada Young Architect Citation to honor his design contributions in the community.
+His highest-profile projects include the 660,000-square-foot University of Phoenix Riverpoint Center and the Andre Agassi College Preparatory Academy.
+Alongside him is co-principal Mike Del Gao who serves as vice president.
 He studied architecture at the University of Nevada at Las Vegas and has served on the Board of Directors of AIA’s chapter in Vegas.
-In 2006, Del Gatto received the AIA Young Architect Citation Award, and in 2007 he was listed on the Nevada Business Journal’s “40 under 40.”
-Through the years, the firm has received numerous NAIOP Merit Awards for office additions in the Vegas metro area.
+In 2006, Del Gatto received the AIA Young Architect Citation Award, and in 2007 was listed on the Nevada Business Journal’s “40 under 40.”

-Carpenter Sellers was chosen by online shoe and clothing giant Zappos to transform and remodel its corporate headquarters in Vegas.
-One caveat was that the offices had to reflect the company’s core values, which include growth and learning, adventure, fun, a positive team and family spirit, and passion and determination.
-The renovations and improvements totaled 300k square feet.
+Carpenter Sellers was chosen by online shoe and clothing giant Zappos to transform and remodel its corporate headquarters in Las Vegas.
+A renovation and improvement project that totaled to 300,000 square feet, the offices reflect the company’s core values—growth and learning, adventure, fun, a positive team and family spirit, and passion and determination.
 Structures built in the 1950s had to be turned into creative and high-tech environments for a largely millennial workforce.
-Also in Vegas are the Mandelbaum Schwartz Law Offices, a 5,890-square-foot project made especially challenging by the desert climate.
+Another notable project is the Mandelbaum Schwartz Law Offices, a 5,890 square-foot project made especially challenging by the desert climate.
 An entrance features a glass wall shaded with perforated metal to create the illusion of navigating through a canyon with hiding places.
 The metal also serves to protect from the sun while flooding the lobby with natural light.

 AIA Nevada Young Architect citation,